erneskipython2/minesweeper/README.md

     -Added basic service interface for SessionGame available operations -Added basic TDD tests and implementation for RED / GREEN / REFACTOR SessionGameService -Added functional implementation for createParty
+    -Added logic for update and Delete SessionGame, if the game was in state PAUSED don't add the time tracking.
+Added some validations and Business Exceptions, Added testing for each case